rstacruz/oec-guide/docs/contract.md

 participant Employer
 participant POLO

-Note over Employee: Find the POLO office (1)
+Note over Employee: Find the nearest POLO office (1)

 Employee->>+POLO: Inquire via email (2)
 Note left of POLO: POLO will tell you your requirements and the associated fees.